 La Qi can be done while sitting, standing or lying on our backs.
 The sequence of steps is summarised below for a sitting posture:

 Sit upright, as close to the edge of the chair as possible.
 Look ahead into the horizon, withdraw vision and slowly close eyes.
 Tuck chin in and raise baihui.

 Relax body, starting with head and progressing to feet.
-Silently recite with visualization the 8 preparatory verses (8 verses in Level 1 Peng Qi Guang Ding) to create the qi field.
+Silently recite with visualization the 8 preparatory phrases (8 phrases in Level 1 Peng Qi Guan Ding) to create the qi field.

 Place both hands in front of the abdomen, with palms facing each other, about 10 – 20 cm apart and fingers pointing forward.
 Relax arms and hands.
 Focus on the space between the palms.